pingkoc/cutnorm/README.rst

 .. _`Erdos-Renyi random graphs`: https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model

-Given two Erdos-Renyi random graphs with fix n and p=0.5, the l1 norm of the difference (after normalization) has an expectation of 0.5.
-However, we know that these two graphs should not have any correlation between each other.
-A reasonable norm of the difference should have an expectation of 0.
-In fact, the cutnorm of the difference approaches 0 as n grows.
+Given two Erdos-Renyi random graphs with fix n and p=0.5, the edit distance (l1 norm) of the difference (after normalization) is 1/2 with large probability.
+However, these two graphs have the same global structure.
+The edit distance fails as a notion of 'distance' between the two graphs in the perspective of global structural similarity as discussed by Lovasz [LOVASZ2009]_.
+The cutnorm is a measure of distance that reflects global structural similarity.
+In fact, the cutnorm of the difference for this example approaches 0 as n grows.

 .. code:: python